 Think about it this way, making the change to eating organic food and drinking clean water will benefit your life a thousand times more than buying another thing for the house, apartment or another article of clothing.
 How much stuff do we really need?
 An investment in organic food is an investment in our health.

 #3 ESSENTIAL OILS

 Have you tried essential oils yet?
 If not, you really need to.
-They can be inhaled, added to foods and drinks or simply applied on your skin after they are diluted with a carrier oil.
 A study published in 2016 demonstrated that participants who were given a mix of essential oils to inhale were relieved of allergy symptoms, experienced reduced fatigue and had better quality of life.
 (Source.
 NCBI) The essential oils that were used in the study were sandalwood, frankincense and Ravensara, blended in almond oil.